1.1 Your privacy

 2.2 Additional services and links to other sites

 2.3 Withdrawal of services

 Curtis reserves the right to withdraw the Curtis website or to remove any content without notice at any time and for any reason.

-3. Updates to Our Privacy Notice
+3. Updates to this Privacy Statement

-4. How to Contact Us
+4. How to contact us

 writing to us at: